Shrimp Quesadillas

 Stack of quesadillas with shrimp.

-🦐 Quick-cooking: Shrimp cooks in just a few minutes, it’s just one of the reasons I love it for quick dinners.
+🦐 Quick-cooking: Shrimp cooks in just a few minutes, making this one of the fastest proteins for weeknight dinners.

 ⭐️⭐️⭐️⭐️⭐️ Review